What is a Cell? Definition, Types, Structure, Functions, and More

 Prokaryotic cell size and reproduction

-Prokaryotic cells are generally much smaller than eukaryotic cells and reproduce much faster through a process called binary fission.
+Prokaryotic cells are generally much smaller than eukaryotic cells and reproduce faster through binary fission.

 Types of bacteria